Washpool World Heritage Trails

 - Do not disturb wildlife

-- Stay on existing track to avoid soil erosion
+- Stay on existing track to prevent soil erosion

-- Do not intentionally litter or you will be automatically disqualified
+- Do not intentionally litter or be automatically disqualified

 - Be eco-responsible where possible